 The historic Marx Home is a community space wherein groups can meet using the first floor of the building for presentations and gatherings.

 Families celebrating birthdays, graduations, reunions, and other festive events we have available the Old Timers Log Cabin in Bishop Park.

 At the Wyandotte Museum, there are a variety of volunteer opportunities to choose from; there’s something for everyone!

 Those interested in a behind-the-scenes view of the museum may enjoy Collections Care, as they assist staff with the care and inventory of our archives and 3D collections.
 Volunteers in our Docent Program are outgoing people who lead tours of the museum and educate visitors on our unique heritage.
 Additionally, those who volunteer at our special events and programs engage the public through a range of fundraiser's throughout the year.
 A more detailed list of volunteer opportunities can be found in our forms section.

 Volunteers can work both regular schedules and occasional hours.
 Contact Museum Staff and we can discuss your interests and our needs.
 We are excited to work with you to care for and promote the Wyandotte Museum!

 The public has the ability to utilize Museums archives for research purposes.
-The form for making a research request can be found here, and should be submitted either via email to Museum staff at firstname.lastname@example.org, or by dropping it off at the Burns Home, 2624 Biddle Ave.
+If you have a research request, please email email@example.com or call us at 734-324-7284.
 Fees may apply for copies of documents.
 See the FAQ for more information.
 Please allow up to two weeks for completion of research.

 Many of our rental agreements and applications can be found here in the Museum forms section.